danderson/ulxs/lpf.md

 ## FREQUENCY PORT directive

-The `FREQUENCY PORT` directive adds a timing constraint to an FPGA pin.
+The `FREQUENCY PORT` directive adds a timing constraint to a top-level signal in your design.
 Typically, you would use this to tell the place-and-route tool about incoming clock signals, so that timing analysis can verify that the design is stable at that frequency.

+[Ed.
+TODO: can you define frequency constraints for internal signals as well?
+For example, if you use a PLL module to generate a 300MHz internal clock, can you tag that wire with a frequency constraint?]

 The syntax is: